THE BEST THINGS TO DO IN MEXICO CITY

 Drink a giant michelada and watch middle-aged masked men in leotards bodyslam each other.
 Sounds fun right?
 If you’re lucky you might even see KeMonito.
 Sure it’s cheeseball, but that’s all part of the fun.

 To start, buy yourself a mask outside the arena, next get ready to join the madness.
 Cheer for your favorite heroes and boo the rest!
 Seeing Lucha Libre live is one of those things you’ll look back at and always laugh about.
-Be sure to buy your tickets in advance online from Ticketmaster or buy them in person at any Gandhi bookstore.
+Definitely one of the best things to do in Mexico City!

 You’ll wish you were a student again when you step into this labyrinth of learning.
 The seemingly infinite levels of bookshelves make you feel like you’re in a futuristic Hogwarts.